DaudCloud-sudo/Microservice-CI-CD-Pipeline/README.md

 - **Docker Integration**
   - Dockerized both frontend and backend services for consistent environments across development and testing.
   - Used Docker Compose to manage multi-container applications.
+**The encountered problems and their potential solutions are discussed in the end.**
 ## 6. Testing and Validation

 For automated testing of the backend microservice, I used Python’s `unittest` module.
 This module provides a framework for writing and running tests, which helps ensure that the backend code functions correctly.